na-na-hi/renget/archive/AdvancedCardWritingTricks.md

 SillyTavern has interesting features unsupported on other frontends:

 - By making an entry "Constant" (blue circle) and setting a Trigger %, you can make the entry be inserted a certain % of the time.
+(See [Kiruko](https://www.chub.ai/characters/shoob/kiruko-fe193591) for an example; open the lorebook in ST, not Chub)
 - By setting an entry’s position to @D and setting a depth, you can make the lorebook entry be positioned like a card jailbreak (depth 0) or an author’s note (depth > 0).
+(See [Impossible To Touch](https://www.chub.ai/characters/knickknack/impossible-to-touch-121314e2) for an example; open the lorebook in ST, not Chub)

 “Constant” entries can be simulated in a frontend-agnostic way by setting the keyword to e.g. “the”.